krahets/hello-algo/docs-en/chapter_array_and_linkedlist/array.md

 ### Accessing Elements

-Elements in an array are stored in contiguous memory locations, simplifying the computation of an element's memory address.
+Elements in an array are stored in contiguous memory spaces, simplifying the computation of an element's memory address.
 By using the formula depicted in Figure below and given the memory address of the array (specifically, the address of the first element) and an element's index, we can calculate the element's memory address, thereby enabling direct access to that element.

 ![Memory Address Calculation for Array Elements](array.assets/array_memory_location_calculation.png)